 - aspire to move into teaching language in diverse educational settings worldwide, where languages play an important role

 - want to enhance their theoretical knowledge of applied linguistics as it relates to language teaching

 Obtaining the MSc ALLT allows many graduates to go on to teach language in universities around the world, or to progress in their career to more senior positions, where a master’s degree is essential.
 The degree also allows students to pursue further research degrees such as a PhD or EdD.

 The programme is a two-year part time course aimed at working teachers, with a one-week induction module held in August with the possibility of attending in person in Oxford.

 WANT TO HEAR MORE ABOUT THE MSC IN APPLIED LINGUISTICS FOR LANGUAGE TEACHING?

-Watch our online video with Course Director, Dr Heath Rose, who gives an overview of the course, who should apply, and why you should choose Oxford.
+Watch our online video with the Department’s Director for People, Professor Heath Rose, who gives an overview of the course, who should apply, and why you should choose Oxford.